tskr1681/CA.1/README.md

 or `startup.bat` scripts in the `bin` folder.
 After tomcat is started the web application should be available via `<host>:<port>/app`.
 The readme files tomcat provides gives a more detailed explanation on the running procedure.

+It also needs some environment variables to be set, being the following:

+`MOL3D_EXE`: Specifies the location of the mol3d executable, which comes with moloc

+`ESPRNTO_EXE`: Specifies the location of the esprnto executable, which comes with moloc

+`PL_TARGET_DIR`: Specifies the location of the pipeline output steps

+`POOL_SIZE`: Specifies the number of threads to use for the energy minimization step

+`SMINA_EXE`: Specifies the location of the smina executable

+`MGL_PYTHON`: Specifies the python executable

+`PRPR_REC_EXE`: Specifies the location of the prepare_receptor4.py script, which is included with AutoDockTools